sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/index.md

 ## Configuration

 Configuration at the deployment level focuses on ensuring your Sourcegraph deployment runs optimally, based on the size of your repositories and the number of users.
+You can find your instance size using the size chart in our [Instance Size docs](instance-size.md).
 Configuration options will vary based on the type of deployment you choose.
 Consult the specific configuration deployment sections for additional information.

 In addition you can review our [Configuration docs](../config/index.md) for overall Sourcegraph configuration.